Skip to main content

 Family members dropping off parcels must:

-PMFRC staff will be available to help with any questions or guidance you may need from Monday to Friday, 8 AM - 4 PM.
+PMFRC staff are available to help with any questions or guidance you may need from Monday to Friday, 8 AM - 4 PM.

-Mail is typically picked up weekly, depending on Garrison operational requirements, as the base mailroom picks up the mail to be sent to your loved ones.
+Mail is typically picked up weekly, depending on Garrison operational requirements, by the base mailroom to be sent to your loved ones.

 Parcel Packaging